hotmax123/hotweb-templete/README.md

-# A Template Based on Fant
+# A Template Based on hotweb-ui

 ## Usage